We do not collect stray dogs or accept them from members of the public.

 Oxford City Council

 Tel.
 01865 249811

-Press option 4 when prompted to speak to the dog warden
+Press option 5 when prompted and then option 3 to speak to the dog warden

 Tel.
 01235 422403

 Tel.
 0151 343 2945 (Out of hours)

 We often receive calls about ‘stray’ cats who actually have homes but are taking advantage of generous people who feed them.